kaotickj/password-genie/README.md

 ![Set Character Requirements](./img/generate-password.png)

 ### Save Passwords:
-After generating a strong password, you can assign it to a platform and save it in as encrypted text for later retrieval.
+After generating a strong password, you can assign it to a platform and save it as encrypted text for later retrieval.

 1. Click the "Copy to Clipboard button to copy the generated password to the clipboard.